*********ATTENTION: Effective Tuesday, March 31, 2020, ALL Garrett County Solid Waste & Recycling Sites will be closed on Tuesdays and Thursdays.

 Making the switch from regular incandescent strand lights to LED lights?
 According to the U.S. Department of Energy, that is a wise decision, as ten incandescent strands running all night produces 300 pounds of CO2 versus 30 pounds with LED lights.
 And according to one holiday calculator, it would cost about $6-10 per season to light your tree with three strands of incandescents versus only 13-17 cents with LEDs.

 Convinced you’ll make the switch?
-Holidayleds.com will recycle your incandescent lights for you.
-Mail them in and the company recycles the lights and the box they were shipped in, and they will send you a coupon for 15 percent off LED light purchases through its site.
-You can save even more and use those new LED lights on a timer!
+Holidayleds.com will recycle your incandescent lights.
+Mail them in and the company recycles the lights and the box they were shipped in.
+Complete the recycling form & receive a coupon for 15% off your next LED light purchase.

 Alright, so you have a trophy to prove you were the competitive eating champion in 1988 and the karaoke champion in 1990, but those glory days are long gone.
 The trophies now collect dust in a box in the garage.
 And unless another talented competitive eater with the same name is about to take the title, your trophy may have little reuse value.